SimoKiihamaki/ai_medicine/README.md

     - Evaluates the validation methodologies used in the reviewed studies and emphasizes the ongoing need for standardized assessment protocols in the field.

 ### 6. **Conclusion** ([research_docs/chapters/conclusion.md](research_docs/chapters/conclusion.md))
-    - Summarizes the main findings of the systematic review and highlights key contributions to the field of AI in medicine.
+    - Summarizes the main findings of the scoping review and highlights key contributions to the field of AI in medicine.
     - Re-emphasizes the importance of privacy preservation, the need for standardization of AI validation processes, and the imperative of ensuring equitable access to AI-driven healthcare solutions.
     - Identifies critical areas for future research, including long-term AI effectiveness studies, cost-effectiveness analyses, and the development of robust regulatory standardization.

-## Systematic Review Process
+## scoping Review Process

-This systematic review followed rigorous methodology:
+This scoping review followed rigorous methodology:

 1.  **Literature Search**: Comprehensive searches were conducted in PubMed, the primary biomedical database, using predefined search terms related to AI in medicine, implementation challenges, privacy, and ethics.
 Python scripts (`literature_search.py`) automated the search and retrieval process.